mzaks/EntitasCookBook/chapters/ingredients/02_entity.md

 # Entity

 An entity is just a bag of components.
-We can add a component to an entity, we can get component from an entity and we can remove component from an entity.
+We can add a component to an entity, we can get a component from an entity and we can remove a component from an entity.
 In Entitas-CSharp there is an internal/general way of doing those operations:
 ```csharp
 entity.AddComponent(index, component);
 entity.GetComponent(index);
 entity.RemoveComponent(index);
 ```

 We have to use an index, becuase the _bag_ is implemented as an array of `IComponent`s.
 In Entitas-CSharp we chose to use an array for performance reasons.
 However there are different implementations which chose to use a hash map, making component type the key of the map and component instance the value.
-Before you get to upset about the inconvinient API, let me show you how we add, get and remove components in Entitas-CSharp in practice.
+Before you get too upset about the inconvenient API, let me show you how we add, get and remove components in Entitas-CSharp in practice.

 Say we have a `PositionComponent`.
 ```csharp